chrishuges/protocolsWetLab/relatedToProteomics/dualRnaAndProteomeAnalysisByMassSpectrometry.md

-# Dual RNA and proteome analysis by mass spectrometry <!-- omit in toc -->
+# Dual whole transcriptome and proteome analysis <!-- omit in toc -->

-This document describes an end-to-end protocol for quantitative whole-proteome analysis by mass spectrometry that also harvests matched material that can be used for RNA sequencing.
+This document describes an end-to-end protocol for quantitative whole-proteome analysis by mass spectrometry that also harvests matched material that can be used for whole transcriptome analysis by RNA sequencing.
 This protocol can be used as a general guideline as there are many different ways of doing many of these individual steps and still achieving success.
 The topics covered include how to perform harvest and lysis of cell line material, clean-up of proteins, tryptic digestion, and final peptide clean-up.
 The protocol is designed to work with cell line material, but may be appropriate for tissues or other sources.

 <hr style="height:6pt; visibility:hidden;" />